IgorSondors/text_detector/README.md

 - [generate tfrecords](https://github.com/IgorSondors/OCR-for-Russian-documents/tree/master/generate_tfrecords) and fill [data folder](https://github.com/tensorflow/models/tree/master/research/object_detection/data) with dataset (in the tfrecord format)

+You can check [this tutorial](https://becominghuman.ai/tensorflow-object-detection-api-tutorial-training-and-evaluating-custom-object-detector-ed2594afcf73), if you have difficulties with using text_detector repo
 Now you are ready for training process.
-Check Cheats section above
+Check "Commands for training" section above

 # Models that is ready for use